Snowflake

 Name Type Description Default

-name str Name of the schema to create. required
+name str Name of the database to create. required

-force bool If False, an exception is raised if the schema exists.
+force bool If False, an exception is raised if the database exists.
 False

 create_table